7 hybrid meeting best practices for attendees

 Before each hybrid meeting, the team leader or meeting facilitator should send out a meeting invite with an agenda attached.
 All attendees should review this agenda before the meeting begins.
 These agendas include a list of invitees, the video conference link, and an overview of what the meeting is about.

 A good agenda can increase engagement from the team even before the meeting starts.
 Team members should be encouraged to review talking points or questions to be covered in the meeting.
-Agendas should also include a place to review the technology the team will be using for the meeting and identify any setup needed by those calling in.
+Agendas should also include a place to review the technology the team will use for the meeting and identify any setup needed by those calling in.

-1. Use conference links, even if attending in person
+2. Use conference links, even if attending in person

 One of the unique benefits of hybrid meetings is how seamlessly video conference platforms integrate tech into their services.
 Chat functionality, virtual whiteboards, breakout boards—all of these functions are taking place on the video conference itself, so it's important that each attendee be present and engaged on the same platform.
 In-person attendees can still join the virtual platform to participate in chats or brainstorming taking place.

-1. Check that audio and video are working
+3. Check that audio and video are working

-We've all been there.
 A 60-minute meeting with a clear agenda can quickly derail when you have to spend the first ten minutes troubleshooting for audio or video issues.
 That's why it's so important for both the facilitator running the meeting and the participants to call in and make sure their audio and video are working before the start of the meeting.

 If attending remotely, it's best to have your camera on as often as possible.
 This allows for connection with the other team members and levels the playing field by providing a similar experience for those in-person attendees.
 And we might think it goes without saying, but remote attendees should always be aware of their mute button.
 Whether the facilitator has all participants on mute or is engaging in a discussion, it's good practice to avoid awkward or distracting audio by keeping a vigilant eye on that itty-bitty mic icon.

-1. Make introductions
+4. Make introductions

 Before starting a hybrid meeting, it's good practice to make introductions, especially if not everyone is acquainted.
 Introducing yourself with your name, role, and location helps kick things off.